osmbe/website/en/_posts/motm/2018-05-12-Tomoya_Muramoto.md

 Mainly local mapping.

 ## What is your biggest achievement as mapper ?
 I personally think my biggest achievement is the (almost) completed mapping of Aogashima island.
 Aogashima island is one of the hardest places to visit in Japan.
-A U.S. NGO selected the island as ‘[You Should See Before You Die](http://www.onegreenplanet.org/animalsandnature/amazing-natural-wonders-photos/)'.
+A U.S. NGO selected the island as '[You Should See Before You Die](http://www.onegreenplanet.org/animalsandnature/amazing-natural-wonders-photos/)'.

 The island consisting of a double-caldera volcano is not welcoming and glorious, but I felt warmth and sanctity inside it.
 You can enjoy its scenery via Mapillary but I recommend you actually get there.